 - Control or power over anyone or anything.

-These functions of behavior are the bases of behavioral assessment.
+These functions of behavior are the bases of behavioral assessment test.
 A behavioral specialist identifies each function with the help of the ABC of behavioral assessments.
-This theory defines the three pivotal parts of behavior and helps identify the phases and changes.
+This theory defines the 3 pivotal parts of behavior and helps identify the phases and changes.

 - Antecedent: The stimulus that creates the behavior.